SARA TOSCANO

 I have shared the stage with legendary musicians and danced alone in my room.

-I have performed in the ruins of ancient Delphi and on the latest television show.
+I have performed among the ruins of ancient Delphi and to the latest hits on TV.

-I have danced in the rain and under a shower of petals.
+I have danced in the rain and beneath a shower of petals.

-I have seen the sun rise in the desert and set over the Atlas mountains.
+I have watched the sun rise in the desert and set over the Atlas mountains.
 The sun king.
 A dancer.

-I have performed for 4-month old babies and danced tango with my great-uncle.
+I have performed for four-month-old babies and danced tango with my great-uncle, long past his eightieth year.

-I have taught dance to children filled with dreams, to refugees fleeing the war and to women with whom I didn't share a common language.
+I have taught dance to children full of dreams, to refugees fleeing the war, and to women with whom I didn't share a common language.

 I have danced for friends and for ambassadors.

-I have danced in outdoor festivals and in a hidden church in Amsterdam.
+I have danced at bright outdoor festivals and inside a dark, hidden church in Amsterdam.